 Your ability to access an ATM could mean the difference between gliding through the evening without a glitch and a floundering, red-faced fail.

 About SoFi Checking and Savings®

-Enter SoFi Money.
-You can use a SoFi Money Visa debit card at any ATM that takes Visa and the fees will be reimbursed.
-So you won’t have to run around town looking for the right branch bank to save money.
+Enter SoFi Money®, a cash management account.
+You can use a SoFi Money debit card at 55,000+ ATMs worldwide and the fees will be reimbursed.

 Speaking of fees—SoFi Money has no account fees (subject to change).
 SoFi also makes it easy to check your balance and track your spending with the SoFi Money app.
 Make your restaurant meal, and the whole night out, memorable for all the right reasons.